M2Team/NanaBox/Documents/ConfigurationReference.md

 ### Policies

-(Optional) The string array of policies of virtual machine.
+The string array of policies of virtual machine.

 Note: Available starting with NanaBox 1.5.